panudetjt/nuxtjs-project-structure/README.md

 # Create valid certificate to localhost
+> **Warning**: Do not share any output file from this step to anyone And do not track them via version control tool.

 ```shell
 # Remember password when created, And add rootCA.key to browser
 $ openssl genrsa -des3 -out rootCA.key 2048